nqminds/trustnetz/packages/docusaurus/docs/build5-docs/20-prot-overview.md

 Enrolling the device is relatively simple, consisting of the following steps

-- D.1 - device constructs the CSR request for enrolment, which includes the iDeviD
+- D.1 - device constructs the CSR request for enrolment, which includes the iDeviD and is signed by iDeviD-
 - D.2 - device sends the CSR to the registrar (over the authenticated TLS session)
 - D.3 - the registrar validates the CSR request
 - D.4 - the registrar constructs the certificate response (LDevID)